Learning Non-Vacuous Generalization Bounds from Optimization: Methodology

-To simplify the notation, let $\mathcal{H}= \mathcal{G} \circ S$.
-According to the definition of Rademacher complexity, $\mathfrak{R}(\mathcal{G})$ is actually the same as $\mathfrak{R}(\mathcal{H})$.
-We will first present several assumptions used in our theoretical analysis.
-Thereafter, the assumptions are explained explicitly and the bound over $\mathfrak{R}(\mathcal{H})$ is stated. \begin{assumption} The loss function $\ell: \mathbb{R}^d\times\mathcal{Z}\mapsto\mathbb{R}_+$ is Lipschitz continuous with respect to its first argument. \end{assumption} If a mapping satisfies the Lipschitz continuity, then the Hausdorff dimension of the image is no greater than the Hausdorff dimension of the preimage~\citep[Proposition 3.3]{falconer2004fractal}.
-Consequently, we arrive at the conclusion that $\dim_\mathrm{H}\mathcal{H} \leq \dim_\mathrm{H}\mathcal{W}$.
-This inequality is critical in our analysis and allows us to bound the loss space with the Hausdorff dimension of the optimization trajectory. \begin{assumption} The drift coefficient $\mu(W_t, t)$ and diffusion coefficient $\sigma(W_t, t)$ in Equation~\eqref{eq:fbm-sde} are both bounded vector fields on $\mathbb{R}^d$. \end{assumption} This assumption is reasonable due to the existence of batch normalization~\citep{ioffe2015batch}, weight decay~\citep{krogh1992simple} and other popular tricks.
-Under this assumption, the Hausdorff dimension of the optimization trajectory implemented by Equation~\eqref{eq:fbm-sde} attains a value of $1/H$ as a consequence of $d\gg 1/H$, where $d$ represents the number of network parameters~\citep{lou2016fractal}. \begin{assumption} The data distribution $\mathfrak{D}$ is countable. \end{assumption} We note that this assumption is crucial to our results.
-Thanks to this condition, we are able to invoke the countable stability of the Hausdorff dimension to determine the upper bound of $\dim_\mathrm{H} \mathcal{W}$ in terms of the Hurst parameter $H$. \begin{assumption} Given the data distribution $\mathfrak{D}$, for any i.i.d.~sample of fixed size, the Hurst parameter $H$ is determined only by the network architecture and the optimizer hyperparameters such as the learning rate and mini-batch size. \end{assumption} By imposing this condition, we argue that the Hurst parameter $H$ behaves like an order parameter in a physical system.
-That is, the Hurst parameter $H$ remains unchanged when the neural network receives different training examples from the same data distribution. \begin{assumption} Let $\mathcal{H}$ be a non-empty bounded subset of $\mathbb{R}_{+}^m$ and there exists a Borel measure $\nu$ on $\mathbb{R}_{+}^m$ and positive numbers $a$, $b$, $r_0$ and $\kappa$ such that $0 < \nu(\mathcal{H}) \le \nu(\mathbb{R}_{+}^m) < \infty$ and for $h\in \mathcal{H}$
+We will first present several assumptions used in our theoretical analysis. \begin{assumption} The loss function $\ell: \mathbb{R}^d\times\mathcal{Z}\mapsto\mathbb{R}_+$ is bounded in $[0, 1]$ and there exists a constant $L \geq 1$ such that the loss function is Lipschitz continuous with respect to its first argument. \end{assumption} The boundedness assumption is standard in the literature, for example, see \cite{shalev2014understanding,mohri2018foundations}.
+Furthermore, if a mapping satisfies the Lipschitz continuity, then the Hausdorff dimension of the image is no greater than the Hausdorff dimension of the preimage \cite[Proposition 3.3]{falconer2004fractal}.
+This Lipschitz assumption can be easily satisfied if the gradient of the loss function is uniformly bounded for any $w\in\mathbb{R}^d$, for example, by gradient clipping. \begin{assumption} The drift coefficient $\mu(w_t, t)$ and diffusion coefficient $\sigma(w_t, t)$ in SDE \eqref{eq:fbm-sde} are both bounded vector fields on $\mathbb{R}^d$. \end{assumption} This assumption is reasonable due to the existence of batch normalization \cite{ioffe2015batch}, weight decay \cite{krogh1992simple}, and other popular tricks.
+Under this assumption, the existence and uniqueness of solutions to SDE \eqref{eq:fbm-sde} are guaranteed if the Hurst exponent $H$ is larger than $1/4$ \cite{lyons2002system}.
+For the case of $H<1/4$, however, there is no similar theoretical result so far.
+Since most of the Hurst exponents are larger than $1/4$, as shown in Fig.\ref{fig: bulk_of_hurst_exponents}, this assumption suffices to ensure the existence and uniqueness of the solutions in our analysis. \begin{assumption} Let $\mathcal{W}$ be a non-empty bounded subset of $\mathbb{R}^d$ and there exists a Borel measure $\nu$ on $\mathbb{R}^d$ and positive numbers $a$, $b$, $r_0$ and $\kappa$ such that $0 < \nu(\mathcal{W}) \le \nu(\mathbb{R}^d) < \infty$ and for $w\in \mathcal{W}$

 where